How long should you stand at a standing desk?

-When I'm performing an ergonomic assessment or providing some ergonomic advice to a client, I often get asked "how long should I stand at my standing desk?"
+When I'm performing an ergonomic assessment or providing some ergonomic advice to a client, I often get asked "how long should I stand at my standing desk?".
 Another common question is from employers enquiring how to ensure that their employees safely progress to their standing desks.

 You will need to take into consideration any pre-existing musculoskeletal problems that you have.
 Also, whilst it may seem like basic advice, make sure you listen to your body.
 If your body is telling you that you've sat or stood for too long, then listen to it and switch positions.
-If you're ever in doubt, or experience any discomfort or pain, please feel free to consult with us at The Ergonomic Physio, as ergonomics and workplace injury prevention is what we do.
+If you're ever in doubt or experience any discomfort or pain, please feel free to consult with us at The Ergonomic Physio, as ergonomics and workplace injury prevention is what we do.

 There is no need to stand all day

 There is no need to try and stand all day when you get a standing desk.
 In fact, we recommend against this.
 Instead, use your standing desk to break up the monotony of sitting by periodically standing throughout the day.

 Sitting is probably the easiest activity that we can do.
 And yet, it is wreaking havoc with our health.
 However, it isn't the activity of sitting per se that is the problem.
 The problem is the excessive time that we spend sitting.
 Periodically switching from sitting to standing is sufficient to halt the accumulation of stresses associated with prolonged sitting.